 Dirt Rally 2.0 is exactly what it sounds like, a fantastic Rally Game that will leave you with goosebumps on your arms after the first stage.
 The cards, tracks, crashes and just about everything else is as real as it gets behind a screen.

 There’s a pretty decent selection of 6 real-world Rally locations, around 50 of the world’s best rally cars and eight rallycross tracks to get your offroad fix.

 Cost of playing

 iRacing once again breaks the stereotypes here.
 It’s a subscription service instead of a simple one time purchase.
-You have to buy a monthly, half-yearly or an annual subscription which comes for $6.50, $16.50 and $55.50 respectively.
-If you’re really committed, you can go ahead and buy a two-year subscription for $99.50 as well.
+You have to buy a monthly, half-yearly or annual subscription which comes for $6.50, $16.50 and $55.50, respectively.
+If you’re committed, you can go ahead and buy a two-year subscription for $99.50 as well.

 And that’s not all.
 You still would have to buy additional cars and tracks which come at different prices.
-You can buy cars for about $11.95 each and tracks for $11.95 or $14.95 depending on the track.
+Depending on the track, you can buy cars for about $11.95 each and tracks for $11.95 or $14.95, depending on the track.

-If you get your maths right, that’s quite the investment. iRacing is meant for serious players only, at least for the higher-level leagues, where you’d have to buy most of the content.
-Yes, you can start off with just the membership and nothing else, but eventually, you’re going to have to invest more.
+If you get your maths right, that’s quite the investment. iRacing is meant for serious players only, at least for the higher-level leagues, where you’d have to buy most content.
+So yes, you can start with just the membership and nothing else, but eventually, you’re going to have to invest more.

 So if you’re starting with Sim racing and want to race on tracks, we’d suggest going with Assetto Corsa and getting to grips with racing first.
 Then if you’re looking for more, you can always upgrade to iRacing.
 You won’t regret it.

 However, if you want your bit of the offroad fix, Dirt Rally is pretty much the game to play.
 You can also try the offroad content provided by iRacing, but Dirt rally is much better at immersion and physics.